yngtodd/starter/{{cookiecutter.package_title_name}}/README.md

 ## Acknowledgments <a name = "acknowledgments"></a>

-* Thanks το PurpleBooth for
+* Thanks to PurpleBooth for
   the [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)